Soldier on Soldier Attacks Fast Facts

 May 11, 2009 - Sgt.
 John M. Russell shoots and kills five service members at a mental health clinic at Camp Liberty in Baghdad, Iraq.
 In April 2013 Russell pleads guilty in exchange for prosecutors dropping the death penalty.
 He is sentenced to life in prison in May 2013.

-April 2, 2014 - Army Specialist Ivan Lopez, an Iraq war veteran, kills three people and injures 16 more at Fort Hood, Texas.
+April 2, 2014 - Army Specialist Ivan Lopez, an Iraq war veteran, kills three service members and injures 16 others at Fort Hood, Texas.
 He then kills himself.